redsand/rev/docs/TROUBLESHOOTING.md

 **What's Happening:**
 - Complex task taking longer than 10 minutes
-- rev.py automatically retries with longer timeout (20m, then 30m)
+- rev automatically retries with longer timeout (20m, then 30m)
 - This is normal for large codebases or complex tasks

 **Timeout Schedule:**